 Subscribe to Jazz Update Email:

 Please sign up to our mailing list by entering your email address in the box above and clicking “subscribe”, to be kept informed about jazz news and events in the area.
-(Please make sure you choose to receive emails on the next screen – the default is NOT to receive them strangely)!
+(Please make sure you choose to receive emails n the next screen – the default is NOT to receive them strangely)!
 If it is easier just send an email to firstname.lastname@example.org, and I’ll add you to the list.